apettenati/hugo-blog/content/posts/creating-a-blog-with-hugo.md

 ## Hosting

-I recently purchased my domain from google and decided to use Firebase to host my site.
+I recently purchased my domain from Google and decided to use Firebase to host my site.
 I don't see a need to pay for any services at this point, and this seems to be a popular free option.
 I found their [documentation](https://firebase.google.com/docs/hosting/?authuser=0#implementation_path) to be mostly straightforward and Hugo had [convenient instructions](https://gohugo.io/hosting-and-deployment/hosting-on-firebase/) as well.

 ## Content